 In order to advance research on addiction and substance abuse, the German Research Foundation is funding a Collaborative Research Centre (CRC) that encompasses the TU Dresden, Charité Berlin, and CIMH Mannheim.
 The CRC TRR 265 ‘Losing and Regaining Control over Drug Intake: From Trajectories to Mechanisms to Interventions’ aims at identifying the trajectories of losing and regaining control over drug consumption, studying the underlying cognitive and neurobiological mechanisms, and providing mechanism-based interventions.
 The CRC and TU Dresden provide an outstanding scientific infrastructure and an ideal environment for interdisciplinary collaboration.
 For computational work, the group has access to the TU Dresden high-performance computing clusters.
-Experiments will be performed at the Neuroimaging Centre (https://nic-tud.de).
-The Neuroimaging Centre is equipped with a research-only 3T Siemens MRI scanner, MRI-compatible EEG and eye tracking, transcranial magnetic stimulation (TMS), and transcranial direct current stimulation (TDCS) units.
-All experimental facilities are supported by experienced physics and IT staff.
+Experiments and most other work activities will take place at the “Cognitive Neurophysiology Lab” (www.actionlab.de) Prof. Christian Beste.
+The group is fully equipped with three 60-channel EEG/ transcranial magnetic stimulation (TMS) labs, including neuronavigation.
+All labs are also equipped with eye-tracking devices.
+Moreover, transcranial direct current stimulation (tDCS) and transcutaneous vagus nerve stimulation (tVNS) facilities are available on site.
+All of these experimental facilities are supported by experienced staff.

-For this project, the Systems Neuroscience Lab at the Department of Psychiatry in the Faculty of Medicine invites applications for a
+For this project, the “Cognitive Neurophysiology Lab” at the Department of Child and Adolescent Psychiatry and Psychotherapy in the Faculty of Medicine invites applications for a

 Postdoctoral Fellow (f/m/x)